emmawalshdev/kaytea_art/README.md

   - The messages are triggered by CRUD operations.
 I.e., adding, editing or deleting a product.

 - Custom 404, 403 and 500 pages
-  - These error pages have been customised to fit the brand, ensuring that the user does not run into a dead end.
+  - These error pages have been customised to fit the brand with a redirect link, ensuring that the user does not run into a dead end.

 #### Home Page